hubbins/blog/content/post/sensor-part1.md

 The ultimate goal of the project is to turn the Pi into a temperature sensor that can periodically send the temperature reading to the cloud.
 The first step is to create a circuit that includes a digital temperature sensor.
 There are plenty of blog posting around on how to do this.
 It's one notch in complexity above a blinking LED light.
 You can get digital temperature sensors from Amazon for 5 for $10 shipped.
 Other than that, just need a small breadboard for prototyping and some jumper wires.

 I won't go into detail on the circuit, as I mentioned, there are many [blog postings](http://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/) on that.
-Here's the detail on the circuit:
+Here's the detail on the circuit (from the linked blog post):

 ![image alt text](/images/diagram.png)